awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/pyspark-application-package.md

 * Package your PySpark virtual environment (venv) and upload it to an artifact bucket.
 The package of venv is done using docker, an example in the [Usage](#usage) section shows how to write the Dockerfile to package the application.

 The constructs uses the [Asset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_assets.Asset.html) to upload the PySpark Appliaction artifacts to CDK Asset bucket.
 These are then copied to an S3 bucket we call artifact bucket.

+To manage the lifecycle of the artifacts as CDK assets, the constructs need Docker daemon running on the local machine.
+Make sure to have Docker running before using the construct.

-### Construct attribute
+### Construct attributes

-The construct provide way
+The construct exposes the artifacts through the following interfaces:

+  * entrypointS3Uri: The S3 location where the entry point is saved in S3.
+You pass this location to your Spark job.
+  * venvArchiveS3Uri: The S3 location where the archive of the Python virtual environment with all dependencies is stored.
+You pass this location to your Spark job.

 ### Resources created
 * An Amazon S3 Bucket to store the PySpark Appliaction artifacts.
 You can also provide your own if you have already a bucket that you want to use.